Real-Chuck-Keith-Chow/EECS_4201_new/README.md

 ### Step 5: Submitting your design
 ------------------------------------
-Once you have validated your design against the tests in `pd*/verif/data/test*.x`, you are ready to submit your design.
+Once you have validated your design against the tests in `pd*/verif/data/test*.x`, you are ready to upload your design.
 To create a zip file, you can execute the following command:
 ```
 make package -C verif/scripts/ VSIM=1 PD=<name of PD> TEAM=<team-name>